Master of Science - Instructional Design and Technology

 540 Interactive Multimedia Development

 Basic principles of design and development of interactive instructional computer applications.
-Students will complete several projects utilizing a representative multimedia authoring tool and will create prototype instructional software.
+Students will complete several modules utilizing a representative multimedia authoring tool and will create prototype instructional software.
+Course materials cost required.
+Prerequisite: IDT 510 or IDT 545.

 541 Advanced Interactive Multimedia Development